Skip to main content

 • Think of your brand as a person—what would this person be like, and how would they talk to others?
 One quick exercise is to do a persona discovery.

-• Brainstorm adjectives to describe your business or nonprofit.
+• Brainstorm adjectives to describe your business or non-profit.

 • Look at your audience’s posts on social media.
 Identify a few common traits among their posts, and use that information to inform your brand voice.